bogoware/Moneta/README.md

 > `MonetaContext` will prevent you to create any `Money` that uses a `Currency` with a number of `DecimalPlaces` greather than the `RoundingErrorDecimals` value.

 > [!NOTE]
-> Using a `RoundingErrorDecimals` equals to the `Currency` with the highest number of `DecimalPlaces` involved in your tasks will prevent any rounding error to go noticed.
+> Using a `RoundingErrorDecimals` equals to the `Currency` with the highest number of `DecimalPlaces` involved in your calculus will prevent any rounding error to get noticed.

 Every result of an operation involving a floating point operand is rounded to the `MonetaContext.RoundingErrorDecimals` before the monetary value is computed.
 Thi value is then rounded accordingly to the decimals required by the `Currency` of the `Money` involved.
 The difference between the two values is the rounding error.

-Every safe operation will return a `decimal` value or, in the case of the [Split](#split-operation), a `Money` value representing the amount of value created or destroyed.
+Every safe operation will return a `decimal` error value or, in the case of the [Split](#split-operation) and [RoundOff](#roundoff-operation), a `Money` value representing the amount of value unallocated.
-Unsafe operations, instead, will keep track of the operation and the error occurred.
+Unsafe operations, instead, will keep track of the operations and the errors occurred.

 Schematically, let's assume that:
 * `•` is the operation performed